777arc/textbook/content/doa.rst

 .. image:: ../_images/doa_music.svg
    :align: center
    :target: ../_images/doa_music.svg
+   :alt: Example of direction of arrival (DOA) using MUSIC algorithm beamforming

 Now what if we had no idea how many signals were present?
 Well there is a trick; you sort the eigenvalue magnitudes from highest to lowest, and plot them (it may help to plot them in dB):